1. What is stock turnover time and why does it matter?

 Limited-time offers to move specific units

-Vehicles with +60 days: review price, photo, listing or consider auction or sale to a professional
+Vehicles with +60 days: review price, photo, listing or consider auction or sale to a trade buyer

 4. Strategic stock management